ktonon/elm-serverless/README.md

 ```

-For routing, we use a [modified version](http://package.elm-lang.org/packages/ktonon/url-parser/latest/) of `evancz/url-parser`, adapted for use outside of the browser.
+For routing, we use [ktonon/url-parser][], which is a fork of [evancz/url-parser][] adapted for use outside of the browser.
 A router function can then be used to map routes to new pipelines for handling specific tasks.
 Router functions can be plugged into the pipeline.

 ```elm
 router : Conn -> Plug